suisrc/kube-sidecar-injector/README.md

             - name: workdir
               mountPath: "/work-dir"
 ```
-## How to use the kubernetes-sidecar-injector Helm repository
+## How to use the kube-sidecar-injector Helm repository

 You need to add this repository to your Helm repositories:

 ```
-helm repo add kubernetes-sidecar-injector  https://opensource.expediagroup.com/kubernetes-sidecar-injector/ helm repo update
+helm repo add kube-sidecar-injector  https://opensource.expediagroup.com/kube-sidecar-injector/ helm repo update
 ```